Ingrown hair: causes and how to treat

 Ingrown hair

-Small bumps caused by ingrown hair are called papules.
+Small bumps caused by ingrown hair are called papules

 Small bumps caused by ingrown hair on the leg